-1.1.
-As NSCAD University is classified as a MASH sector entity (Municipalities, Academic institutions, School boards and Hospitals) by the Province of Nova Scotia, the University is guided by the terms and conditions set forth in the Atlantic Procurement Agreement and the Nova Scotia Public Procurement Act.
-These Acts were developed to eliminate all forms of discrimination among public entities within the participating jurisdiction by providing details of public bidding requirements.
+- 1. Relevant Legislation - 1.1.
+As NSCAD University is classified as a MASH sector entity (Municipalities, Academic institutions, School boards and Hospitals) by the Province of Nova Scotia, the University is guided by the terms and conditions set forth in the Atlantic Procurement Agreement and the Nova Scotia Public Procurement Act and all other trade agreements as applicable.
+These Acts were developed to eliminate all forms of discrimination among public entities within the participating jurisdiction by providing details of public bidding requirements. - 2.
+Principles - 2.1.

-2. Principles

-2.1.
 Since the purchase of materials and services is second only to salaries in University expenditures, it is imperative that the University community continually strives for lower costs in every area of the operations.
-Purchasing is a vital activity with a goal of acquiring goods or services for the University in such a manner as to maximize the value to the University community with respect to price, quality, service availability, sustainability and operational performance.
+Purchasing is a vital activity with a goal of acquiring goods or services for the University in such a manner as to maximize the value to the University community with respect to price, quality, service availability, sustainability and operational performance. - 2.2.

-- 2.2.
 It is the objective of the University to expend funds for the purchase of goods and services in such a manner as to obtain the maximum possible value for each dollar disbursed, subject to the terms and conditions made by grantors, government agencies and sound procurement practices. - 2.3.
 As a general rule, business will be placed with those firms and organizations offering the most favorable combination of quality, service and price.
 The achievement of these objectives will be made through an open competitive bidding process or other similar forms of negotiation.